FlowFuse/website/src/blog/2024/12/why-flowfuse-is-complete-toolkit-for-uns.md

   - unified-namespace
 ---

 Unified Namespace (UNS) is changing the way data is managed in industrial environments.
 It’s becoming the key to more successful and productive operations.
 Many organizations have already implemented it, and others are still figuring out the best approach and platform to implement it.
-So many tools out there, how do you know which one is right for your UNS?
+There are so many tools out there; how do you know which one is right for your UNS?
 It’s a big decision, and it can be overwhelming.
 The good news?
 FlowFuse is the toolkit you’ve been looking for!
 It’s an all-in-one platform to build your UNS—and it’s open-source!

 <!--more-->